Cost of Living in Kinmen - Updated Prices & Insights

 How affordable is housing in Kinmen?

-Rent is one of Kinmen's biggest advantages – 1-bedroom apartments range from $286 to $440 per month, and even central neighborhoods stay accessible on modest incomes.
+Rent is one of the biggest advantages of living in Kinmen – 1-bedroom apartments range from $293 to $424 per month, and even central neighborhoods stay accessible on modest incomes.
 Cheap housing frees up cash for everything else.

 How much should I budget for food per month in Kinmen?